Posted on Friday, 7th January 2011 by Grace Massa Langlois

 - Pour the chocolate mixture into the top bowl.
 Whisk with a wire whisk or an electric hand-held mixer until thick.
 Keep an eye on the texture of the mixture as you’re whipping (do not over mix), if you whisk too much you run the risk of the mousse becoming grainy.
 If the mixture becomes grainy, transfer the mixture back to the saucepan and place back over the heat.
 Heat the mixture until half of the mixture has melted and then transfer back to bowl and whisk again briefly.

 - Divide evenly among serving cups and enjoy.

-Tags: after school treat, afternoon tea, cake fillings, chocolate, chocolate dessert, chocolate mousse, cupcake fillings, dessert, dessert fillings, desserts, food, food photography, food photos, individual dessert, individual desserts, mousse, mousse recipes, pudding, quick desserts
+Tags: after school treat, afternoon tea, cake fillings, chocolate, chocolate dessert, chocolate desserts, chocolate mousse, chocolate recipes, cupcake fillings, dessert, dessert fillings, desserts, desserts for entertaining, entertaining, food, food photography, food photos, individual dessert, individual desserts, mousse, mousse recipes, pudding, quick desserts